-- Industrial materials, residue or trash that may have or could come into contact with storm water; - Leaks or spills from industrial equipment, drums, tanks and other containers; - Offsite tracking of industrial or waste materials, or sediment where vehicles enter or exit the site; - Tracking or blowing of raw, final or waste materials from areas of no exposure to exposed areas; and - Control measures needing replacement, maintenance or repair.
+- Industrial materials, residue or trash that may have or could come into contact with stormwater; - Leaks or spills from industrial equipment, drums, tanks and other containers;

+- Offsite tracking of industrial or waste materials, or sediment where vehicles enter or exit the site: - Tracking or blowing of raw, final or waste materials from areas of no exposure to exposed areas; - Erosion of soils, channel and streambank erosion and scour in the immediate vicinity of discharge points; - Non-authorized non-storm water discharges; - Control measures needing replacement, maintenance or repair; and - Control measures during a storm water event or storm water discharge implemented to comply with effluent limits to ensure they are functioning correctly.
+Discharge points must also be observed during this inspection.
+If such discharge locations are inaccessible, you must inspect nearby downstream locations.